dmitrychebayewski/dataservice-nodejs-reverse-proxy/README.md

 # Data microservice written in NodeJS and packaged with nginx reverse-proxy
+## Purpose
+Originally, writing a proxy as a tool for playing around web requests was an idea, and I came across more interesting cases on Medium and Github.
+As I work with Java microservices, why not write a data microservice on Node.js as random test data providers?
 <img src="https://i.imgur.com/RVpDC4x.png"/>

 Simple <a href="https://www.nginx.com/resources/glossary/reverse-proxy-server/">reverse-proxy</a> data service based on Nginx NodeJS and randomuser.me .

 NodeJS part of this project is based on <a href="https://github.com/morzhanov/nodejs-koa-boilerplate">nodejs-koa-boilerplate</a>

+## Software Stack
+This project uses Node.js

+## Code Formatting Rules
+The code in this project is automatically formatted using [Eslint](https://eslint.org/).
+The semicolon use is enforced by rule.

+##IDE
+This project has been created in WebStorm, but it will do in Microsoft Visual Studio Code as well.

 ## Installation